-The people in the crowd believe he's real.
-They demand for his release and he escapes with Gigolo Joe (Jude Law).
+For this reason, the people in the crowd believe David is real.
+They demand for his release and he escapes with Gigolo Joe.

 Driven by the (very human) need and desire to be loved and accepted, David turns to a holographic answer engine (basically Google) called Dr. Know to help him find the Blue Fairy from Pinocchio, as he thinks she is real and can make him a real boy.

 Let me pause here to say that it was wonderful hearing Robin William's voice when I watched this recently.
 May he rest in peace.

 Once David is told by Dr. Know that he needs to go to Manhattan, Gigolo Joe tries to warn him that it's pointless, that the Blue Fairy may not even be real, and that Monica will never love him because humans are incapable of loving robots, who they see as little more than things to use.

 David insists on going, though, so Gigolo Joe -- intent on helping David after David saved his life at the flesh fair -- steals an amphibicopter for him and they fly off.

 A Broken Heart

 David finally arrives in Manhattan, only to come to the bleak realization that he is not special or unique.
 He is little more than a toy, manufactured for the pleasure of humans who will never see him as real, who will never love him, who will always see him as a thing for their use and benefit.